React

 Bootstrapping Flags

 Since there is a delay between initializing PostHog and fetching feature flags, feature flags are not always available immediately.
-This is detrimental if you want to do something like redirecting to a different page based on a feature flag.
+This makes them unusable if you want to do something like redirecting a user to a different page based on a feature flag.

-To have your feature flags available immediately, you can initialize PostHog with precomputed values until PostHog has had a chance to fetch them.
+To have your feature flags available immediately, you can initialize PostHog with precomputed values until it has had a chance to fetch them.
 This is called bootstrapping.
+After the SDK fetches feature flags from PostHog, it will use those flag values instead of bootstrapped ones.

 For details on how to implement bootstrapping, see our bootstrapping guide.